-Tip: Keep a laminated piece of blank paper in the front of the binder along with a whiteboard marker – This can act as a mini whiteboard for you to write on if she’s struggling.
+Tip: Keep a laminated piece of blank paper along with a whiteboard marker within reach – This can act as a mini whiteboard for you to write on if a child is struggling.

-Language often breaks down when students are going from a tact step (i.e. label) to an intraverbal step (i.e. no picture).
-So for example, when teaching a student about community helpers, it is common to see the student quickly master steps involving pictures that require them to label, point to, or talk about a picture.
-The same student who can point to the firefighter and say “firefighter” when shown a picture and asked “Who puts out fires?” might struggle when there is no picture in front of her and she is asked the same question.
+Language often breaks down when children are transitioning from labelling to answering questions without pictures.
+So for example, when teaching someone about community helpers, it is common to see the learner quickly master steps involving pictures that require her to label, point to, or talk about a picture.
+The same person who can point to the firefighter and say “firefighter” when shown a picture and asked “Who puts out fires?” might struggle when there is no picture in front of her and she is asked the same question.

 Solution: Take a step back.
 Write down all the answers on cue cards and practice that way.
 This will help to decrease anxiety and make the student feel successful as she learns to read the entire phrase with correct grammar.
 Once she learns the phrases, you can easily take away the text cues.